Isode Approach to Data Centric Security using NATO Confidentiality Labels

 Note:

-- Classification is chosen as SECRET from drop-down selection.
+- Classification is chosen as SECRET from the drop-down selection.

 - “Releasable To” values are chosen by check box.